nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Sort tasks: `sort tasks`

-The number of tasks is increasing, and it is confusing for you to find tasks in the list.
-You can sort your team tasks by name with our `sort tasks` command!
+The number of tasks is increasing, and it is getting difficult for you to find tasks in the list.
+You can sort your team's tasks by name with our `sort tasks` command!

 The `sort tasks` command allows you to sort your tasks in alphabetical order.
-The sorted tasks will be displayed in task list the [current team section](#current-team-section) as seen in the image below.
+The sorted tasks will be displayed in task list the [current team section](#current-team-section).

 Let us run through an example on how to sort your tasks.